raleel/cfi-srd-pt/0008_Combat.md

 ### Outmaneuvering

-A character facing multiple opponents can use movement to limit the number which can attack him at any time, constantly shifting position, forcing foes to interfere with one another.
+A character facing multiple opponents can use Movimento to limit the number which can attack him at any time, constantly shifting position, forcing foes to interfere with one another.
 Outmaneuvering requires that the character has room to move about and is not pinned in a confining area.

 Outmaneuvering requires that the character engages his opponents in a group Opposed Roll of Evasão skills.
 Every participant, both the maneuvering character and those foes who wish to corner him, must spend an Action Point.
 Then they each roll once and those who fail to beat the maneuvering character's roll cannot attack him for the remainder of that Combat Round, being blocked by their allies or terrain features.